-\Gate passes: 2 gate passes have been provided to each gate child.
+Gate passes: 2 gate passes have been provided to each gate child.
 One is for the designated person who usually collects the child (parent/driver/relative) and the other one for someone coming in the absence of the designated person.

-\Should your child, one day, be collected by anyone other than the designated person, YOU MUST inform the Class Teacher in writing in the Link Book and give that person the second gate pass to show it to the teacher.
+Should your child, one day, be collected by anyone other than the designated person, YOU MUST inform the Class Teacher in writing via Engage and give that person the second gate pass to show it to the teacher.
 In the event of an emergency please ensure that you inform the Foundation Stage office who will inform the class teacher of any changes to your child/ren's collection arrangement.

-\\Please, be aware that your child will NOT BE ALLOWED to leave the school premises with anyone, unless they are the known designated person who has the gate pass and can present it to the class teacher or, in his/her absence, someone who has been mentioned in the Link Book AND has the second gate pass.
+Please, be aware that your child will NOT BE ALLOWED to leave the school premises with anyone, unless they are the known designated person who has the gate pass and can present it to the class teacher or, in his/her absence, someone who has been mentioned in the Link Book AND has the second gate pass.

-\\\Should you wish for your younger child to be regularly collected from their classroom by an older sibling studying at EBIS please make a note of it in your Foundation Stage child's Link Book, sign it and give the gate pass to the older child who then becomes the designated person.
+Should you wish for your younger child to be regularly collected from their classroom by an older sibling studying at EBIS please make a request in writing to the EYFS head, this should be signed and dated.
+This note will be kept on record inside the EYFS office.
+The gate pass should be given to the older child who then becomes the designated person.
 [Be aware that your signature will officially discharge EBIS from any incident/accident that may happen on the way, from the moment your younger child is being collected by his/her authorised sibling].

-If both of them are leaving by bus, the older sibling should wait for his Foundation Stage brother/sister outside the Foundation Stage classroom, until the bus matron collects them.
-The older sibling is NOT ALLOWED to take his/her younger brother/sister to the bus themselves!
+If both of them are leaving by bus, the older sibling should wait for his Foundation Stage brother/sister outside in the bus waiting area.
+The older sibling is NOT ALLOWED to take his/her younger brother/sister to the bus themselves.